ifatess/ruotonggao/gender.md

     any form of external pressure, whereas girls would be able to take advantage of more opportunities in engineering.<br><br><strong>Genre</strong><br>quiz game,
     2-player game, a combination of board game &amp; video game<br><br><strong>Gameplay<br></strong>1.
-    Each player press the button to choose his/her gender<br>2.
-Read the front of the card (exp. a picture of a male nurse) and select the corresponding occupation in the game machine<br>3.
-Two players manipulate the character to play a scenario mini-game together, different conversations will trigger different storylines<br>4.
+    Each player press the button to choose his/her gender.<br>2.
+Read the front of the card (exp. a picture of a male nurse) and select the corresponding occupation in the game machine.<br>3.
+Two players manipulate the character to play a scenario mini-game together, different conversations will trigger different storylines.<br>4.
-    Read the back of the card (exp. the misunderstandings of male nurses and the correct concepts) after finishing the game, write down your feelings, and exchange the card with the other player"
+    Read the back of the card (exp. the misunderstandings of male nurses and the correct concepts) after finishing the game, write down your feelings, and exchange the card with the other player."
   media:
     image: "/uploads/2020/12/23/15-3.png"
     alt_text: ''